 As a result, Dr. Kahn says children who have already had COVID‑19 should get the vaccine, as it will help boost their immune response and ensure they are protected.

 Will my child need to get a yearly shot for COVID‑19?

-The Centers for Disease Control and Prevention (CDC) recommends that everyone who is eligible should get a booster shot, including children ages 5 and older.
+The CDC recommends that everyone who is eligible should get the COVID‑19 vaccine on a routine basis, including children ages 6 months and older.
 Staying up to date on your vaccinations is the best way to prevent serious COVID‑19 illness.

 Where can my child get the COVID‑19 vaccine?